sphinx-doc/sphinx/Doc-26/library/functions.rst

    For more information on Unicode strings see :ref:`typesseq` which describes sequence functionality (Unicode strings are sequences), and also the string-specific methods described in the :ref:`string-methods` section.
-To output formatted strings use template strings or the ``%`` operator described in the :ref:`typesseq-strings` section.
+To output formatted strings use template strings or the ``%`` operator described in the :ref:`string-formatting` section.
 In addition see the :ref:`stringservices` section.
 See also :func:`str`.

    .. versionadded:: 2.0